 The Majestic Princess is one of the Royal Class ships within Princess Cruises.
 She is a larger vessel with 19 decks and can sail with more than 3500 passengers.

-Recently, Karen and I cruised the Mexican Riviera from Los Angeles on the Majestic.
-It was only my 2nd cruise onboard a Princess ship, and our mini-suite was the perfect cabin for our romantic “winter getaway”!
+Karen and I cruised the Mexican Riviera from Los Angeles on the Majestic.
+We cruised in March our mini-suite was the perfect cabin for our romantic “winter getaway!”